 In only a few years, the solid state disks (SSD) have nearly replaced magnetic hard disks (HDD) as the default storage option in laptops and PCs.
-However, there is also now an option of a solid state hybrid drive (SSHD) has emerged, giving the best of SSD and HDD.
+However, there is also now an option of a solid state hybrid drive (SSHD), offering the best of SSD and HDD.
 So which one is better?
 The only way to find out is through a head-to-head comparison as shown here.

 Differences Between SSD and SSHD

 SSD is flash storage similar to a USB drive but is much faster, as it uses NAND memory.
-On the other hand, SSHD contains both a regular hard disk and NAND memory which serves as a big cache buffer (generally 8 GB).
+On the other hand, SSHD contains both a regular hard disk and NAND memory, which serves as a big cache buffer (generally 8 GB).
 Unlike an HDD, both the SSD and HDD components of SSHD are wielded into a single piece of hardware.

-Both disk drives are available in 2.5- and 3.5-inch size variations, though SSD also comes within the M2 form factor which is much smaller in size.
+Both disk drives are available in 2.5- and 3.5-inch size variations, though SSD also comes within the M2 form factor, which is much smaller in size.

 SSDs come in two variants: SATA and NVMe.
 Only SSHD comes with SATA.

-1. Benchmark Speed Comparison
+1. Raw Speed Comparison

-The effective read-and-write speed for SSD drives can be found at this link.
-The speeds can then be compared with any SSHD drives at this link.
-Another way to assess your current hard disk speeds is to download this tool by PassMark software.
+The effective benchmark speed for SSD drives can be found at this link.
+These benchmark speeds can then be compared with of any SSHD drives at this link.
+There are very few SSHD devices in the market so they’re all clubbed under Hard Disk Drives (HDD).

-2. Load Time Comparison
+3. Load Time Comparison

 As shown here, in the first load time comparison, the SSD was consistently ahead of SSHD across all games.
 With SSHD, the initial application loading time in these games lags behind because they are launched from the HDD component.

 SSHD’s SSD component is associated with “frequently accessed data” and “boot data.”
-As an illustration of the former, by the fifth test load, all the games downloaded at approximately the same time as the SSD device.
+As an illustration of the former, by the fifth test load, all the games downloaded in SSHD at approximately the same time as the SSD device.

-3. Price vs. Capacity Comparison
+4. Price vs. Capacity Comparison

-4. Life Expectancy: SSD vs. SSHD
+5. Life Expectancy: SSD vs. SSHD

 There is a widespread belief that SSD storage wears out over time because the NAND cell gets degraded over each use (similar to USB drives).
 That is actually true for earlier models, but later generation designs have lower failure rates.
 Today’s commercially available SSDs are far more durable for a realistic life cycle.